New Literary Project

 There are presently no open calls for submissions.

-This would be the eighth such annual award offered by the not-for-profit New Literary Project (NewLit), founded in 2015, which inspires and equips writers across the generations—in the words of Joyce Carol Oates—to “write their hearts out.”
-Through a variety of innovative initiatives, including the Prize, the organization drives social change, unleashes artistic power, and lifts up a literate, democratic society.
+New Literary Project is pleased to announce that submissions are open for the 2025 Joyce Carol Oates Prize for mid-career authors of fiction.
+This would be the ninth such annual award given by the not-for-profit New Literary Project (NewLit), which inspires and equips writers across the generations—in the words of Joyce Carol Oates—to “write their hearts out.”
+Its vision is to drive social change, unleash artistic power, and lift up a literate, democratic society.
+Joyce Carol Oates Prize submissions close on October 31, 2024.